Skip to Main Content

 Studio & Fashion District Connections

-Relationships with Canada's premier costume rental houses, Toronto's fashion district, Montreal's garment industry, and Vancouver's diverse sourcing options for any style or period.
+Relationships with Canada's top costume rental houses, Toronto's fashion district, Montreal's garment industry, and Vancouver's varied sourcing options for any style or period.

 04.